mpiorowski/sgsg/README.md

 ## Proto

-Whenever You change proto definitions, always remember to generate new types:
+Whenever You change proto definitions, always remember to generate new types.
+You will need to have installed `protoc-gen-go`, `protoc-gen-go-grpc` and `@grpc/proto-loader` globally.
+Then run:

 ```
 sh proto.sh